krystianmagdziarz/djInsight/docs/permission-control.md

-# Permission Control in djInsight
+# Permission Control in djinsight

-djInsight provides configurable access control for analytics data.
+djinsight provides configurable access control for analytics data.
 By default, statistics are visible to all users, but you can restrict access to administrators only.

 ## Configuration